Introducing LTSL-Dox

 Microscopic images of the tumor vasculature in a window chamber by Chen et al, (4) showing the tumor blood vessels before a 1hr treatment with LTSL-Dox + heat, and 24hrs after the treatment, when all the blood vessels had been shut down and all that was left was a small thrombosis.

-LTSL-Dox + HT: Confocal MicroscopeVideo
+LTSL-Dox + HT: Confocal Microscope Video Proves the Hypothesis

-Shown here is a video of a tumor implanted in a microscopic rat window chamber that proves that hypothesis.
-It was published in 2012, in a paper by AshleyManzoor et al (1) --then graduate student, in Mark Dewhirst's lab and Hyperthermia Center at Duke University.
+Shown here is a video of a tumor that was implanted in the microscopic rat window chamber that proves that hypothesis.
+It was published in 2012, in a paper by Ashley Manzoor et al (1) --then graduate student in Mark Dewhirst's lab and Hyperthermia Center at Duke University.
 It is a confocal microscopic video taken of a rat tumor warmed to 42°C showing how the LTSL-Dox liposomes (green) release their doxorubicin (red) throughout the whole tumor in only 20 minutes of warming.

 Drug also enters the endothelial cells and pericytes that line the blood vessels (red edges to the blood vessels).
-As a result, as shown in the lower black and white images from Chen et al (2), the blood vessels are shut down within 24 hrs after the 1 hr treatment.
+As a result, and as shown in the lower black and white images from Chen et al (2), the blood vessels are shut down within 24 hrs after the 1 hr treatment.

-This is why we say: “the only way to get a drug throughout a whole tumor is to release the drug in the blood vessels of the tumor
+This is why we say: “The only way to get a drug throughout a whole tumor is to release the drug in the blood vessels of the tumor

 (1) Manzoor, A.A., et al., Overcoming Limitations in Nanoparticle Drug Delivery: Triggered, Intravascular Release to Improve Drug Penetration into Tumors.
 Cancer Research, 2012.
 72(21): p.
 5566-5575.